Appenzeller Cheese vs Feta Cheese

 Appenzeller's texture can be described as "firm".
 Feta Cheese has a moisture content of high.
 Feta's texture can be described as "soft, white, aged in brine".

-Appenzeller Cheese has a piquant, tangy flavor.
+Appenzeller Cheese has a piquant, tangy taste.
 Appenzeller's aroma can be described as "strong".
-Feta Cheese has a sharp to mild flavor.
+Feta Cheese has a sharp to mild taste.
 Feta's aroma can be described as "nutty, strong".

 Appearance and Aging